marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 purchase price.
-This Warranty excludes damage resulting from accidents, abuse or other causes that can be determined not to be defects in materials and workmanship including but not limited to if the product has been used or maintained in a manner not conforming to the user documentation and End User License Terms.
+This Warranty excludes damage resulting from accidents, abuse or other causes that can be determined not to be defects in materials and workmanship including but not limited to if the product has been used or maintained in a manner not conforming to the user documentation and Terms of Use.
 The removal, defacing, and/or altering of the original factory serial number or modifying or repairing of the F-Secure hardware without authorization from F-Secure will void this warranty.
 All warranties, conditions and other terms not set out in this warranty document are excluded from the warranty, except for the rights entitled to you by the laws of your jurisdiction.
 F-Secure does not warrant, represent or undertake that it will be able to repair or replace the hardware under this warranty without risk to and/or loss of information and/or data stored on the hardware. ln no event will F-Secure be liable for (a) any losses that were not caused by F-Secure’s breach of this warranty (b) any loss or damage that was not, at the time of the purchase of the hardware, a reasonably foreseeable consequence of F-Secure breaching this warranty or (c) losses relating to any business, loss of proﬁts, loss of data or loss of opportunity.
 The provisions of this warranty shall not apply to (1) death or personal injury, (2) fraud or gross negligence, or (3) fraudulent misrepresentation, or (4) any other liability that cannot be limited or excluded as a matter of law.
 Certain states or countries may not allow limitations on how long a warranty lasts, or allow exclusion or limitation of incidental or consequential damages.
 Because of this, the above limitations or exclusions may not apply to you.
 Note that this warranty gives you speciﬁc